Textualize/textual/docs/guide/workers.md

 ### Cancelling workers

 You can cancel a worker at any time before it is finished by calling [Worker.cancel][textual.worker.Worker.cancel].
-This will raise an [CancelledError][asyncio.CancelledError] within the coroutine, and should cause it to exit prematurely.
+This will raise a [CancelledError][asyncio.CancelledError] within the coroutine, and should cause it to exit prematurely.

 ### Worker errors

 The default behavior when a worker encounters an exception is to exit the app and display the traceback in the terminal.
-You can also create workers which will *not* immediately exit on exception, by setting `exit_on_error=True` on the call to `run_worker` or the `@work` decorator.
+You can also create workers which will *not* immediately exit on exception, by setting `exit_on_error=False` on the call to `run_worker` or the `@work` decorator.

 ### Worker lifetime